 Who is a custodian, supervisor, or educator?

-School teachers and playground monitors come to mind first, but many other people educate or have custody or supervision of children: coaches, dance instructors, music teachers, daycare workers, summer camp monitors, adults hosting a birthday party, a parent who is part of an unmarried (common-law) couple, etc.
+School teachers and playground monitors come to mind first, but many other people educate or have custody or supervision of children: coaches, dance instructors, music teachers, daycare workers, summer camp monitors, adults hosting a birthday party, a parent’s common-law partner, etc.

 As a teacher, can I be held responsible if a child in my care injures someone else or damages something?